Event Series Intelligence

 - Output flow control

-- Continuous joins of streams and historical data stored in relational databases, with local caching
+- Continuous joins of event series or streams and historical data stored in relational databases, with local caching

 - High performance, low latency